PabloOR-DS/-Brazilian-E-commerce-Multimodel-Analysis/README.md

 ## Results

-- Improved delivery predictions over baseline estimates
+- **Delivery time prediction:** R² increased from 0.16 to 0.69, explaining 53% more variance than the baseline and reducing errors by ~5 days (RMSE ≈ 5.1)
-- Identified daily and seasonal order patterns
+- **Order patterns:** Identified daily and seasonal trends to support operational planning
-- Extracted actionable insights from multilingual reviews
+- **Customer insights:** Extracted actionable sentiment information from multilingual reviews
-- Demonstrated a scalable hybrid ML pipeline
+- **Pipeline:** Built a scalable hybrid ML workflow combining NLP, forecasting, and tabular ML

 ## Installation